 As of 2023, The New York Times has received 137 Pulitzer Prizes, the most of any publication.

-In 2023, while covering Israel's war on the Gaza Strip, The New York Times instructed its reporters to restrict use of the terms 'Palestine', 'genocide', and 'refugee camps' to specific usages, with data analysis showing a pattern of articles emphasizing Israeli civilians killed by Palestinians over a much larger number of Palestinian civilians killed by Israelis.
+In 2023, The New York Times instructed its reporters to restrict use of the terms 'Palestine', 'genocide', and 'refugee camps' to specific usages, in covering Israel's war on the Gaza Strip.

-On February 29, 2024, a protest and press conference occurred following the release of The Intercept's critical investigation into The New York Times' "Screams Without Words" exposé.
+On February 29, 2024, a protest and press conference were held following the release of The Intercept's critical investigation into the 'Screams Without Words' exposé.

 On March 14, 2024, protesters blocked The New York Times's distribution center.